Tra Fluellen

-Travion "Tra" Fluellen (/fluːˈɛlən/ floo-ELL-ən; born March 22, 2001) is an American professional football cornerback.
+Travion "Tra" Fluellen (/fluːˈɛlən/ floo-ELL-ən; born March 22, 2001) is an American professional football safety.
 He played college football for the Houston Baptist Huskies and the Middle Tennessee Blue Raiders.

 Early life

 Travion Fluellen was born on March 22, 2001, in Gilmer, Texas.
 He attended Gilmer High School in Gilmer, Texas, where he participated in football, basketball, and track.
 During his senior year, Fluellen recorded 46 receptions for 1,006 yards as a wide receiver.

 College career

 Fluellen enrolled at Houston Baptist University, playing as a safety from 2019 to 2020.
 In his freshman year (2019), he recorded 101 tackles and 2 interceptions, and getting a place on the HERO Sports Freshman All-America First Team and a finalist position for the Jerry Rice Award.
 In 2020, he contributed 25 tackles and 1 interception.

 In 2021, Fluellen transferred to Middle Tennessee State University (MTSU), where he played three seasons (2021–2023).
 At MTSU, he had 197 tackles, 3 interceptions, and 14 pass breakups.
 His senior year had inclusions on the Bronco Nagurski Watch List, Paycom Jim Thorpe Award Watch List, and Senior Bowl Watch List, as well as Honorable Mention All-Conference USA (CUSA) honors.
 He also received Honorable Mention All-CUSA in 2022 and was named to the Second Team PFF College All-CUSA.
 Fluellen served as a permanent team captain in 2023.